lukasbestle/moneymoney-paddle/README.md

 This extension for [MoneyMoney](https://moneymoney-app.com/) retrieves the balance and transactions of [Paddle](https://www.paddle.com) vendor accounts and optionally downloads the payout invoices to the MoneyMoney statements view.

-**Note:** Login with two-factor authentication (TOTP) is not supported by this extension as it uses web scraping.
-If Paddle provides API routes for the balance and payouts some day, the extension can be rewritten to use API keys.
-Until then, if your main admin account uses TOTP, please create a secondary account with the "Finances" permission.

 ## How to use

 ### Installation